charles-m-knox/fa-middleware/README.md

 Using `adminer`, which is included in the docker compose file, you can navigate to `http://localhost:9015` and log in to the postgres db.

-## Needed features
+## Features

-* Support user management API endpoints: https://fusionauth.io/docs/v1/tech/apis/users/#create-a-user
+* [ ] Support user management API endpoints: https://fusionauth.io/docs/v1/tech/apis/users/#create-a-user
-  * Password reset API endpoint, or figure out how to do it in FusionAuth
+  * [ ] Password reset API endpoint, or figure out how to do it in FusionAuth - this is done by just providing a link to the `/??` URL in fusion auth
-  * Change password API endpoint, or figure out how to do it in FusionAuth
+  * [ ] Change password API endpoint, or figure out how to do it in FusionAuth - this is done by just providing a link to the `/??` URL in fusion auth
+  * [ ] Logout API endpoint - this is done by just providing a link to the `/logout` URL in fusion auth
-  * Updating a user's info https://fusionauth.io/docs/v1/tech/apis/users/#update-a-user
+  * [ ] Updating a user's FusionAuth info (separate from the user data db) https://fusionauth.io/docs/v1/tech/apis/users/#update-a-user
-* Multi-tenancy - multiple apps should be able to interface via this middleware into a single FusionAuth instance
+* [x] Multi-tenancy - multiple apps should be able to interface via this middleware into a single FusionAuth instance
+  * [x] Allow for any API to write data to the user storage database, to allow for custom API's to hook into this middleware service - this is accomplished using the secret `mutationKey` in the `config.yml`
+  * [ ] Allow for a `mutationKey` to be combined with a specific domain for extra security
-* Stripe integration - complements multi-tenancy by enabling payments to be tracked across different projects
+* [x] Stripe integration - complements multi-tenancy by enabling payments to be tracked across different projects
+  * [x] Allow for subscriber-only fields to be locked when users don't have a subscription
+  * [x] Allow for one-time payments to be queued for checkout (such as donations) in addition to subscriptions - this is done by setting multiple `stripeProducts` in the `config.yml`
+  * [x] Persist Stripe customer ID's to the user storage database
+  * [ ] Persist Stripe customer ID's to the FusionAuth user storage database
+  * [x] Propagate users to Stripe as customers on login
+* [x] Revision history to allow any field to be "rewound"
+  * [ ] Each time the user saves a change on the frontend, we capture up to `X` (configurable) revisions in the database - could implement this by truncating in a separate thread every time a field is mutated
+* [x] Basic HTML templating to help bootstrap testing

 ## Schema discussion